gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 Source: [Peter Fossick: 12 Failure Modes in Agile Transformation: Transition](https://peterfossick.co/2015/12/28/12-failure-modes-in-agile-transformation-transition/)

 Hopefully, you can sense our sarcasm - we said a lot of words, and it was necessary for some comedic relief.
-All the questions we have posed (and will continue to pose in the next section) show that you are planning for change, and attempting to accelerate processes to be more timely!

 ## Key Questions to Inform Government-Led or Contractor-Led Software Development Solutions

 Now that you understand what government-Led vs. contractor-Led software development looks like, how do you assess which is the best solution for a program?

 Section 6 of the [OUSD (A&S) Contracting Considerations for Agile Solutions (November 2019)](https://www.dau.edu/cop/it/DAU%20Sponsored%20Documents/Contracting%20Considerations%20for%20Agile%20Solutions%20v1.0.pdf) presents key questions for a program to consider when developing an acquisition strategy based on program objectives.
-We’ll use those as a basis to inform the Government-Led or Contractor-Led software development decision.

 |If the answers to these questions are mainly YES, a Government-Led software development approach may be appropriate.|If the answers to these questions are mainly YES, a Contractor-Led software development approach may be appropriate.|